open-sauced/intro/05-how-to-contribute-to-open-source.md

     ```

 11. Go to your forked repository on GitHub and create a pull request with the title `feat: Add <@github-username> as a contributor`.
+   !> Your pull request will be marked as invalid and may be closed if the form is incomplete.

 Congratulations on your first contribution! 🎉